laravel/docs/collections.md

     // [2, 4, 5] - (retrieved randomly)

-However if Collection has less items than you requested method will fail with `InvalidArgumentException`.
+However, if the Collection has fewer items than you requested, the method will fail with `InvalidArgumentException`.

 <a name="method-reduce"></a>
 #### `reduce()` {#collection-method}